Cheshire-Labs/orca/README.md

 Define a collection of resources from which Orca can dynamically select to execute actions within your workflow.

-**Clear workflows**
+💡 **Clear workflows**

-Name and list your methods as they appear in your protocol, and reorder them with a simple copy and paste.
+Name and list your methods as they appear in your protocol and reorder them with a simple copy and paste.

 💡 **LLM Compatible**

-Your configuration file is clear enough that your favorite large language model can understand what going on and help you design your workflow.
+Your configuration file is clear enough that your favorite large language model can understand what’s going on and help you design your workflow.

 💡 **Quickly Change Labware Start and End Locations**